 |Standard Group||Administered once daily with captopril at a dose of 2 mg/kg body weight, IP for four weeks|

 Histopathological Assessment for Renal Injury: For optical microscopy, kidneys were quickly removed, fixed in 40% formalin for 48 h for fixation.
 The fixed organs were dehydrated in ascending series of alcohol, cleared in xylene and embedded in paraffin wax, then 4 - 5 µm thick sections were obtained by rotary microtome and stained with hematoxylin and eosin 12, 13, 14.

 RESULTS: Results are expressed as Mean values.
 Statistical analysis is obtained by processing the results through SPSS software.
-All data were analyzed by one-way analysis of variance (ANOVA), and Student-t-test was used to determine the source of a significant effect.
-P <0.05 is taken as accepted level of significant difference from control.
+All data were analyzed by one-way analysis of variance (ANOVA), and Students-test was used to determine the source of a significant effect.
+P<0.05 is taken as an acceptable level of significant difference from control.

-- Polar (ethanolic and aqueous) extract of the herbal mixture showed the remarkable decrease in the mean blood pressure as the same as could happen by captopril.
+- Polar (ethanolic and aqueous) extract of the herbal mixture showed a remarkable decrease in the mean blood pressure as the same as could happen by captopril.